The Regulatory Burden

 A data retention policy is important for hospitality organizations as they must make certain they have retained the right data, properly disposed of the data they don’t need, and have proper data backup policies.

-If the hospitality organization doesn’t back up the right amount of data, a disaster recovery won’t be effective.
+If the hospitality organization doesn’t back up the right amount of data, disaster recovery won’t be effective.
 On the other hand, backing up too much data may cause confusion and delay the recovery process.

 How can a hospitality organization ensure GDPR compliance?